-Benefit Description You pay Surgical procedures (cont.)
-Standard Option Basic Option • You will need to meet the above qualifications before your Plan provider will refer you to our bariatric surgery program.
-This program may refer you to other Plan providers to determine if you meet additional criteria necessary for bariatric surgery, including but not limited to nutritional, psychological, medical and social readiness for surgery.
-Final approval for surgical treatment will be required from the Medical Mutual of Ohio designated physician. \$25 per primary care office visit for outpatient services\$45 per specialty care office visit for outpatient services 20% of the Plan allowance (deductible applies) Bariatric/Metabolic surgery will be provided according to guidelines set forth by the American Diabetes Association, the American Academy of Pediatrics (AAP), and the American Society for Metabolic and Bariatric Surgery.
-Nothing for inpatient services See Section 3, You need prior Plan approval for certain services, for more information.
-Insertion of internal prosthetic devices.
-See Section 5(a), Orthopedic and prosthetic devices, for device coverage information Male voluntary sterilization (e.g., vasectomy) \$25 per primary care office visit for outpatient services 20% of the Plan allowance (deductible applies) • Treatment of burns \$45 per specialty care Implanted time-release drugs except contraceptive drugs and devices office visit for outpatient services Note: We cover the cost of these surgically implanted time-release contraceptive drugs and intrauterine devices under the prescription drug benefit (see Section 5(f)).
-Nothing for inpatient services • Female voluntary sterilization, including a hysterosalpingogram following tubal occlusion Nothing Nothing • Insertion of surgically implanted time-release contraceptive drugs and intrauterine devices (IUDs) Note: We cover the cost of these drugs and devices under the prescription drug benefit (see Section $5(f)$).
-Not covered: All charges All charges Reversal of voluntary sterilization • Implants or devices related to the treatment of sexual dysfunction Reconstructive surgery Standard Option Basic Option Surgery to correct a functional defect \$45 per office visit for 20% of the Plan • Surgery to correct a condition caused by injury or illness if: outpatient services allowance (deductible - the condition produced a major effect on the member's appearance and Nothing for inpatient applies) the condition can reasonably be expected to be corrected by such surgery services • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birthmarks; and webbed fingers and toes. • All stages of breast reconstruction surgery following a mastectomy, such as:
+Benefit Description You pay urgical procedures (cont.)
+Basic Option • You will need to meet the above qualifications before your Plan provider will refer you to our bariatric surgery program.
+This program may refer you to other Plan providers to determine if you meet additional criteria necessary for bariatric surgery, including but not limited nutritional, psychological, medical, and social readiness for surgery.
+Final approval for surgical treatment will be required from the Medical Mutual of Ohio designated physician.
+20% of the Plan allowance (deductible applies) Bariatric/Metabolic surgery will be provided according to guidelines set forth by the American Diabetes Association, the American Academy of Pediatrics (AAP), and the American Society for Metabolic and Bariatric Surgery.
+See Section 3, You need prior Plan approval for certain services, for more information. • Insertion of internal prosthetic devices.
+See Section 5(a), Orthopedic and prosthetic devices, for device coverage information 20% of the Plan allowance (deductible applies) • Male voluntary sterilization (e.g., vasectomy) • Treatment of burns Implanted time-release drugs except contraceptive drugs and devices Note: We cover the cost of these surgically implanted time-release contraceptive drugs and intrauterine devices under the prescription drug benefit (see Section 5(f)). • Female voluntary sterilization, including a hysterosalpingogram following tubal occlusion Nothing • Insertion of surgically implanted time-release contraceptive drugs and intrauterine devices (IUDs) Note: We cover the cost of these drugs and devices under the prescription drug benefit (see Section 5(f)).
+Not covered: All charges Reversal of voluntary sterilization • Implants or devices related to the treatment of sexual dysfunction Reconstructive surgery Basic Option Surgery to correct a functional defect 20% of the Plan allowance (deductible applies) for • Surgery to correct a condition caused by injury or illness if: inpatient and outpatient services the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery • Surgery for treatment of a form of congenital hemangioma known as port wine stains on the face of members 18 years or younger